-We maintain the Ciena Corporation Deferred Compensation Plan, which allows a select group of management employees in the United States (including our NEOs) to defer up to 75% of base salary and up to 100% of other compensation, including cash incentive bonuses, commissions and RSU awards.
+Our Deferred Compensation Plan allows a select group of management employees in the United States (including our NEOs) to defer up to 75% of base salary and up to 100% of other compensation, including annual cash incentive bonuses, commissions and RSU awards.
 The plan also allows non-employee directors to defer up to 100% of their annual cash retainer and annual RSU awards.
 The plan does not provide for any matching or discretionary contributions to participants except for restorative matching payments of foregone matching contributions that a participant would have received under the terms of our 401(k) Plan but for the participant's deferrals into the plan.